amitjohney/sylvatest/README.md

 This mechanism is quite powerful, as it enables to adapt values to various contexts.
 In this project, we intend to maintain several configuration references that are provided as references in the [environment-values](environment-values) directory.

-### Process to be followed for various infrastructure provider
+### Process to be followed for various infrastructure providers

 <details><summary>
 Deploying clusters in Docker using CAPD (click to expand)